blink1073/specifications/source/open-telemetry/open-telemetry.md

 ###### error.type

 This attribute SHOULD match `db.response.status_code` when the command failed with a server error, meaning the server returned an error code in its response.
-Otherwise, this attribute SHOULD be the name of the exception class the driver raises to the application.
+Otherwise, this attribute SHOULD be the name of the exception class associated with that command's failure, whether or not the operation ultimately raises it to the application: a retry of the same operation may still succeed.

 Drivers MUST NOT set this attribute when the command succeeds.
 Per the [OpenTelemetry semantic conventions for `error.type`](https://opentelemetry.io/docs/specs/semconv/registry/attributes/error/#error-type),